• Alfred M. Hallmark

 Carson County Historical Markers

 16th September, 2018 - Update- We revisited this region in April 2018.
 We pretty much started this trip with Carson County.
-My impressions of this area is that there are a lot of decaying old buildings, the trains are moving through here all the time and its flat farmland is the first time we flew to our destinatination of Amarillo previously we have always driven but it is a very long drive to this part of Texas and then only more driving when you arrive, so we hopped a flight.
+My impressions of this area iare that there are a lot of decaying old buildings, there are trains moving through here all the time and its flat farmland is the first time we flew to our destination of Amarillo, previously we have always driven but it is a very long drive, and then only more driving when you arrive, so we hopped a flight.
 It started cool and very windy.
 You can tell that Carson County really care about their historical markers and work hard to preserve them.
-The Carson County White House museum was open during the week at the time they said they would be, this is almost unheard of and exciting for us as the because they helped us capture the Conway Community Church medallion & plate that was locked inside the church.
+The Carson County White House Museum was open during the week, at the time they said they would be, this is almost unheard of and exciting for us, because they helped us capture the Conway Community Church medallion & plate that was locked inside the church.

-County Seat of Carson County is Panhandle and that is also where the majority of the markers reside with a good proportion of them at the Square House Museum.
-Named for Samuel Price Carson the first secretary of state of the Republic of Texas.
+The county Seat of Carson County is Panhandle and that is also where the majority of the markers reside, with a good portion of them at the Square House Museum.
+The county named for Samuel Price Carson the first secretary of state of the Republic of Texas.

 33rd Anniversary National Convention